 He shrugged ever so slightly, the ghost of a smile crossing his lips.
 "I guess I thought it would be better to drive you."

 He had bought the tickets, of course.
 Had she even offered she knew he would have refused.
 Naru was a man of principles, after all, and somehow strangely old-fashioned.
 When the thought first struck her she nearly giggled, imagining how well he would fit in with the fastidious scholars of her imagination.
 In her mind he was a somewhat cleaner version of Sherlock Holmes, though her idea of the famous detective was completely established by a movie that wouldn't be released for another seven years.
-All the same, she entertained the thought of him in a coat with a hat and a cane, running around London looking for ghosts just as Robert Downey Jr. searched for clues.
+All the same, she entertained the thought of him in a coat with a hat and a cane, running around London looking for ghosts just as the actor in the movie searched for clues.
 The image brought a smile to her face.
-Walking toward the booth, he had shot her a questioning look over his shoulder which she returned with a lop-sided grin.
+Walking toward the booth he had shot her a questioning look over his shoulder which she returned with a lop-sided grin.

 "Shall we?"
 Naru asked as he held out the ticket for her to take, raising an eyebrow as she tore her gaze from the map.